sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 By focusing on these strategies, the potential drawbacks of the pattern can be mitigated, ensuring that the code remains both simple and robust enough to handle evolving requirements.

 ## Examples

+{{<image
+src="/images/practices/overdesign.png"
+alt="An image of a bicycle with a robotic rear wheel, looking highly complicated and over-engineered"
+>}}

 ### How not to do it: Enterprise Quality FizzBuzz